skorodumina/twopi_crsect_calc/README.md

-Here four subdirectories are located:
+Here five subdirectories are located:

 hist_proc_scripts/ that contains the scripts for processing outputs of the double-pion analysis programm

 fermi_corr/ that containes the program for the calculation of the Fermi correction factor

+fsi_corr/ that contains the scripts for the calculation of the FSI correction for integral cross sections

 cross_section_calc/ that contains the script for the double-pion cross section calculation